 d.
-In the short term, potential air quality impacts are most likely to result from earthmoving and construction activities required for project construction.
+In the short term, potential air quality impacts are most likely to result from earthmoving and construction activities required for project construction related to the winery building and access driveway improvements.
 Earthmoving and construction emissions would have a temporary effect; consisting mainly of dust generated during grading and other construction activities, exhaust emissions from construction related equipment and vehicles, and relatively minor emissions from paints and other architectural coatings.
 The Air District recommends incorporating feasible control measures as a means of addressing construction impacts.
 If the proposed project adhere to these relevant best management practices identified by the Air District and the County's standard conditions of project approval, construction-related impacts are considered less than significant: